petrbouda/reactor-playground/sharing-resources/README.md

-# Sharing Event-Loop-Group among all Netty-based frameworks (servers and clients) in a App
+# Sharing a single EventLoopGroup among all Netty-based frameworks (servers and clients) in a App

 ### Defaults
 ```